elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-do-classical-authors-accounts-contribute-to-our-understanding-of-roman-britain.md

 url: /learn/history-of-the-world/questions/how-do-classical-authors-accounts-contribute-to-our-understanding-of-roman-britain
 score: 9.0
 related_article1:
-    id: 166117
+    id: 166109
-    title: How has Roman Britain influenced modern British culture?
+    title: >-
+        What strategies did the Roman military employ to maintain control over Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-roman-britain-influenced-modern-british-culture
+    url: /learn/history-of-the-world/questions/what-strategies-did-the-roman-military-employ-to-maintain-control-over-britain
 related_article2:
-    id: 166112
+    id: 166110
-    title: What were the reasons behind the Roman expansion into Northern Europe and Africa?
+    title: >-
+        In what ways did Roman culture influence the development of a Romano-British identity?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-reasons-behind-the-roman-expansion-into-northern-europe-and-africa
+    url: /learn/history-of-the-world/questions/in-what-ways-did-roman-culture-influence-the-development-of-a-romanobritish-identity
 related_article3:
-    id: 166109
+    id: 166117
-    title: What strategies did the Roman military employ to maintain control over Britain?
+    title: >-
+        How has Roman Britain influenced modern British culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-strategies-did-the-roman-military-employ-to-maintain-control-over-britain
+    url: /learn/history-of-the-world/questions/how-has-roman-britain-influenced-modern-british-culture
 related_article4:
     id: 166116
+    title: >-
-    title: What were the consequences of the withdrawal of Roman troops from Britain?
+        What were the consequences of the withdrawal of Roman troops from Britain?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-were-the-consequences-of-the-withdrawal-of-roman-troops-from-britain
 related_article5:
-    id: 166104
+    id: 166109
-    title: How did Julius Caesar's campaigns in Britain impact his legacy?
+    title: >-
+        What strategies did the Roman military employ to maintain control over Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-julius-caesars-campaigns-in-britain-impact-his-legacy
+    url: /learn/history-of-the-world/questions/what-strategies-did-the-roman-military-employ-to-maintain-control-over-britain
 ---

 &nbsp;